CloudlyFog/BankSystem7/BankSystem7/docs/README.md

 ## API documentation
 ### AppContext
-There are 2 classes context:
+There are 4 classes context:

  1. **BankContext** - is responsible for handling database/tables with bank resources.
+ 2. **ApplicationContext** - is responsible
- 2. **BankAccountContext** - is responsible for handling database/tables with banks accounts resources.
+ 3. **BankAccountContext** - is responsible for handling database/tables with banks accounts resources.
- 3. **CardContext** - is responsible for handling database/tables with cards resources.
+ 4. **CardContext** - is responsible for handling database/tables with cards resources.

 #### API BankContext